Nurture UKEgg Donation Agency

 17. Will I have to take time off from my studies or work?

-Yes – Once matched, there will be an initial appointment with the doctors at the clinic which will take approximately an hour.
-In addition to this, you will also have a once off hour visit with a psychologist.
+Yes – Once matched, there will be an initial appointment with the doctors at the clinic.
+In addition to this, you will also have a once off session with the Counsellor.
 During the actual procedure, you will have to go to the clinic at least 4 to 5 times for ultrasounds.
 (This is over a 2 week period) You will also have to take a day off for egg retrieval.
 These visits cannot be scheduled for outside of normal working hours or on Saturdays.
 So you will have to take time off, but not AGES and AGES.

 18. What are the possible side effects?